 Survey project participants include California’s investor-owned utilities, such as Southern California Edison, Pacific Gas and Electric Company, Southern California Gas, and San Diego Gas & Electric, and the publicly owned utilities, such as the Los Angeles Department of Water and Power and the Sacramento Municipal Utility District.
 The Energy Commission has hired ADM Associates Inc., to conduct the data collection.

-The 2018-2022 CEUS completes in June 2022.
-The project was delayed and severely impacted by the pandemic.
-The on-site data collection was halted by the closure of businesses due to the pandemic.
-The estimated time for availability of data is September 2022.
+The 2018-2022 CEUS was completed in June 2022.
+The project was severely impacted by the pandemic causing delays in all aspects of the project including the final quality control and posting of the survey data.
+The estimated time for availability of data is January 2023.

 - Accurately characterize building economic activity and assess North American Industry Classification System (NAICS) code misclassification in utility billing system data.